 14. Share OTT Subscriptions

-Netflix, Amazon Prime or whatever OTT Subscriptions you currently use is creating a large hole in your pocket, I know it!
+Netflix, Amazon Prime, or whatever OTT Subscriptions you’re currently using is creating a large hole in your pocket, I know it!
 Netflix alone is expensive, plus it’s not a productive tool it’s exactly the opposite of that.
 But I get it, you want Netflix and Chill.

 Instead of completely avoiding such movie shows, share the subscriptions with your college friends.
 Buy the most expensive Netflix package and share it among 8 friends.